dokieli is a clientside editor for decentralised article publishing, annotations and social interactions.

 Readers can click save as on any of your articles to create a copy in their own datastore.
 This copy retains a link back to yours as a derivative work.
 This feature means that dokieli is a self-replicating application, spreading itself around the Web as ideas and discussions are spread.

-Views are just stylesheets, so if you know CSS it's easy to make your own or customise our presets.
-You choose which to include with any of your articles according to what you think is useful for your audience, whether that's your personal website style or an academic paper layout.
+Views are just stylesheets, so if you know CSS it is easy to make your own or customise our presets.
+You choose which to include with any of your articles according to what you think is useful for your audience, whether that is your personal website style or an academic paper layout.
 Every so often we add a new view, so keep an eye out.

-dokieli envisions research results, analysis and data all being produced interactively on the web and seamlessly linked to and from ‘papers’.
-Through annotations and notifications, the academic process of peer-review can be open, transparent and decentralised.
+dokieli envisions research results, analysis and data all being produced interactively on the Web and seamlessly linked to and from articles.
+Through annotations and notifications, the academic process of peer-review can be open, transparent and decentralised for researchers.

 We’re building dokieli to be something we want to use, so we encourage dogfooding!
 Check out examples in the wild.

 This page itself is a dokieli document, so to get started, open the menu in the top right and click edit.
 You can change this page to your heart’s content, try out different views, then export the HTML and upload it somewhere you control.